Roll of Honour with poppies,

 New Fromelles cemetery

 The Fromelles cemetery, built by the Commonwealth War Graves Commission, is the first official war cemetery built for more than fifty years.
-The cemetery will hold the remains of up to 400 Australian and British soldiers who were found in 2008 in a group burial ground near Pheasant Wood.
+The cemetery holds the remains of 250 Australian and British soldiers who were found in 2008 in a group burial ground near Pheasant Wood.
 The site is diagonally opposite the village church at Fromelles, overlooking the battlefield to the west and within line of sight of the original burial ground at Pheasant Wood.
-The cemetery is intended to honour their memory and be a place of pilgrimage.
+The cemetery honours their memory and is a place of pilgrimage.
 At the Battle of Fromelles, Australia suffered 5,500 casualties, with more than 1,900 killed.
 Another 470 were taken prisoner.

-The Australians at Pheasant Wood are among more than 18,000 of their countrymen killed on the Western Front who have no known grave.
+The Australians at Pheasant Wood were among more than 18,000 of their countrymen killed on the Western Front who have no known grave.
 The original burial ground, which is too water-logged to be a cemetery, and to which access is relatively difficult, will be commemorated with a community memorial.
-The re-interment of 249 of the 250 soldiers recovered from Pheasant Wood commenced on 30 January 2010 with the burial of the first of the soldiers.

 Lest we forget